chuck1/tasks/README.md

 * An AWS API Gateway API
 * A static website hosted on AWS S3.
 Uses javascript to send requests to the REST API.

+## Why

+* So I dont forget about tasks
+* Organize my project
+* Manage my time
+* Why not use existing tools?
+  * Flexibility and customization.
+  * Integration with other things.

 ## Web application

 I have begun to implement a web application frontend for todo using various AWS services, most importantly Lambda.